rscherrer/evo-bio-cc/README.md

 # evo-bio-cc

-Mirror to my contributions to the [Crash Course in Evolutionary Biology](https://evobiocrashcourse.github.io/).
+Links to my contributions to the [Crash Course in Evolutionary Biology](https://evobiocrashcourse.github.io/).

 ## Lectures and clips